jakobw/wb-rest-api-client-demo/README.md

 // get all statements of this item statementsApi.getItemStatements( itemId )
     .then( response => console.log( response.body ) );
-// get all statements of this item using P31 as the property statementsApi.getItemStatements( itemId, 'P31' )
+// get all statements of this item that use P31 as the property statementsApi.getItemStatements( itemId, 'P31' )
     .then( response => console.log( response.body ) );
 ```